leodrummond/leodrummond/README.md

 ### Hey, friend! 👋
 My name is Leonardo, pleasure to meet you!
 I'm the founder and CEO of [913](https://913hq.com).
-We focus on helping companies better monitor, report, resolve, and communicate with their customers when something goes wrong.
+We help companies better monitor, report, resolve, and communicate with their customers when something goes wrong.

 <!--
 **leodrummond/leodrummond** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->